okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/set-up-event-hook/overview/index.md

 title: Overview
 ---

-Event Hooks are outbound calls from Okta to notify your software systems of events occurring in your Okta org.
+Event Hooks are outbound calls from Okta that can be used to notify your own software systems of events occurring in your Okta org.
 See [Event Hooks](/docs/concepts/event-hooks/) for an overview.
-This guide provides the steps for setting up an Event Hook in your Okta org, which are:
+This guide provides the steps for setting up an Event Hook in your Okta org:

 1. Implement your external web service to receive Event Hook calls from Okta.
 1. Register the endpoint of your external service with Okta and configure Event Hook parameters.